gekatateam/neptunus/plugins/inputs/kafka/README.md

     # topic name will be set as an event routing key
     topics = [ "topic_one", "topic_two" ]

+    # if configured, an event id will be set by data from path
+    # expected format - "type:path"
+    id_from = "filed:path.to.id"

     # determines from whence the consumer group should begin consuming
     # when it finds a partition without a committed offset, "first" or "last"
     start_offset = "last"